Interactive Brokers: History

 In 1977, Thomas Peterffy left his job designing commodity trading software for Mocatta Metals, and bought a seat on the American Stock Exchange (AMEX) as an individual market maker.
 The following year, he formed his first company, named T.P. & Co., to expand trading activities to several members under badge number 549.
 At the time, trading used an open outcry system; Peterffy developed algorithms to determine the best prices for options and used those on the trading floor, and thus the firm became the first to use daily printed fair value pricing sheets.
 In 1979, the company expanded to employ four traders, three of whom were AMEX members.
 In 1982, Peterffy renamed T.P. & Co. to Timber Hill Inc.; he named it after a road to a favorite retreat, one of his properties on Hutchin Hill Road in Woodstock, New York.
 By 1983, Peterffy was sending orders to the floor from his upstairs office; he devised a system to read the data from a Quotron machine by measuring the electric pulses in the wire and decoding them.
-The data would be then sent through Peterffy's trading algorithms, and then Peterffy would call down the trades.
+The data would then be sent through Peterffy's trading algorithms, and then Peterffy would call down the trades.
 After pressure to become a true market maker and keep constant bids and offers, Peterffy knew that he would need his employees to closely pay attention to market movements, and that handheld computers would help.
 At the time, the AMEX didn't permit computers on the trading floor.
 Because of this, Peterffy had an assistant deliver market information from his office in the World Trade Center.
-In November 1983 he convinced the exchange to allow computer use on the floor.
+In November 1983, he convinced the exchange to allow computer use on the floor.